marktext/marktext/README.md

 ## Features

-- Realtime preview and use [snabbdom](https://github.com/snabbdom/snabbdom) as its render engine.
+- Realtime preview (WYSIWYG) and a clean and simple interface to get a distraction-free writing experience.
 - Support [CommonMark Spec](https://spec.commonmark.org/0.28/) and [GitHub Flavored Markdown Spec](https://github.github.com/gfm/).
+- Markdown extensions such as math expressions (KaTeX), front matter and emojis.
 - Support paragraphs and inline style shortcuts to improve your writing efficiency.
 - Output **HTML** and **PDF** files.
 - Dark and Light themes.